Parameter-dependent Pseudodifferential Operators of Toeplitz Type: Important notation

 \subsection{Pseudodifferential operators on closed manifolds}

 We let $M$ denote a smooth closed Riemannian manifold of dimension $\mathrm{dim}\,M=n$.
 Using a partition of unity and local coordinates and local bundle trivialisations one can define the spaces

-of $($parameter-dependent$)$ pseudodifferential operators acting between sections into the hermitian vector-bundles $F_0$ and $F_1$.
+of $($parameter-dependent$)$ pseudodifferential operators acting between sections of the hermitian vector-bundles $F_0$ and $F_1$.
 The local operators have symbols as described in the previous subsection with $N_j=\mathrm{dim}\,F_j$ for $j=0,1$, while the spaces of global smoothing operators

 consist of those integral operators on $M$ having an integral kernel belonging to $\scrC^\infty({F_1\boxtimes F_0})$, depending continuously on $\theta$ and rapidly decreasing on $\tau$ in the case of parameter-dependence.